cabinetoffice/national-leadership-centre-website/pages/the-network.md

 <div class="container container--sm dbl-vertical-padding">

-## The National Leadership Centre is creating a network that connects people from across every sector and region.
-This will include:
+## The National Leadership Centre has created the Connect Network for Senior Leaders.
+It connects people from across every sector and region.
+The public service leaders in the Network include:

 <div class="container container--xxs">